MengyuanWangUW/MengyuanWangUW.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Trajectory optimization for an All-Electric Aircraft
-description: a project with a background image
+description: Design a cruise velocity profile for an AEA based on optimal control theory
 img: assets/img/12.jpg
 importance: 1
 category: work